-Example: pe.rich_signature.version(21005)
+Example: pe.rich_signature.version(24215, 261) == 61

-toolid (toolid, [version])
+toolid(toolid, [version])

-Function returning true if the PE has the specified id in the PE's rich signature.
+Function returning a sum of count values of all matching toolid records.
 Provide the optional version argument to only match when both match for one entry.
 More information can be found here: